 - Total Search Traffic – Total traffic generated on your website as a direct result of people clicking on your search results.
 This includes all search clicks + the additional page views those clicks generated.

-- Total Impressions – Number of times your website appearing in the search results when people used your search terms
+- Total Impressions – Number of times your website is appearing in the search results when people used your search terms

 - Total Ranking Keywords – Total number of keywords that you are ranking for